-In AED Mode, the DDU-2000 Series AED will NOT shock a patient automatically; they will only advise the operator.
+In AED Mode, the DDU-2000 Series AED will NOT shock a patient automatically; it will only advise the operator.
 The SHOCK button is enabled only when a shockable rhythm is detected and the device is charged and ready to shock.
 Charging occurs automatically when the device detects a shockable rhythm.
 The operator must press the SHOCK button to initiate defibrillation.
-When the DDU-2400 AED is in Manual Mode, the operator is responsible for making the shock/no-shock decision, initiating charging, and delivering the shock.